jkk/micromailer/readme.md

 POST /send
 ```

+The data payload can be JSON or URL-encoded (x-www-form-urlencoded).

 * `fromName` - name of sender
 * `subject` - email subject
 * `body` - plain-text email body